-Observation and teaching in public schools and private dance studios under direct supervision.
+This course consists of observation and teaching in public schools and private dance studios under direct supervision of a faculty member and the cooperating teacher at the scool/studio in which the student is placed.
 Students will demonstrate a command of the knowledge, skills and processes necessary to meet a range of developmental levels for students in preK-12.
-Through the planning, delivery and evaluation of lessons as required by each teaching assignment, student will demonstrate the ability to develop content, utilize appropriate teaching resources, employ effective classroom management strategies, evaluate student progress and communicate effectively with students, colleagues and parents.
+Through the planning, delivery and evaluation of lessons as required by each teaching assignment, students will demonstrate the ability to develop content, utilize appropriate teaching resources, employ effective classroom management strategies, evaluate student progress and communicate effectively with students, colleagues and parents.
 Prerequisites: DAED 333, DAED 334, DA 361 or DA 362 or DA 363 and a minimum grade of "C" in technique classes as specified in the Dance Education curriculum.
 Student must be a BFA Dance Education major to enroll in these courses.
 Four credits each; may be taken concurrently.